codeboxrcodehub/comforterpdocs/docs/comfortaccounting/user-guide/general.md

 + **Admin Management**: Administrative tasks are seamlessly handled using WordPress core capabilities, providing a secure and scalable foundation for backend operations.

-+ **Frontend Management**: Permissions for frontend users are agency-based, ensuring tailored access and control specific to each agency's requirements.
++ **Frontend Management (Pro)**: Permissions for frontend users are agency-based, ensuring tailored access and control specific to each agency's requirements.
 This role-based approach delivers a secure and user-friendly environment across all operational levels.

-## Export Options ##
+## Export Options (Reports Pro) ##
 + **Listing Export**: This Feature allows exporting all the components listing details at once.
 Export types are XLS, XLSX, ODS, PDF.

 + **Single Export**: Provides the option to export individual details.
 Export types are available JSON & PDF.